-Note: If the addresses on lines 3 and 4 are different and you have not changed your address with the IRS, file Form 8822, Change of Address.
-For a business address, file Form 8822-B, Change of Address or Responsible Party - Business.
+Note.
+If the address on Lines 3 and 4 are different and you have not changed your address with the IRS, file Form 8822, Change of Address.

 Line 6.
-Enter only one tax form number per reauest.
+Enter only one tax form number per request.

 Signature and date.
 Form 4506-T must be signed and dated by the taxpayer listed on line 1a or 2a.
-The IRS must receive Form 4506-T within 120 days of the date signed by the taxpayer or it will be rejected.
-Ensure that all applicable lines are completed before signing.
+If you completed line 5 requesting the information be sent to a third party, the IRS must receive Form 4506-T within 120 days of the date signed by the taxpayer or it will be rejected.